RealLadyDog/RealLadyDog/README.md

 Mindheaded/Mindhead (Means copying ideas)

-Not always here to roleplay.
+Not always here to roleplay (if permitted).
+(But loves to roleplay at a roleplay party!)

 Darkshippers and proshippers are completely avoided.